dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * Use the Up arrow to see previous commands
     * `clear` to empty workspace / `clc` to empty the Command Window
     * `load <filename.mat>` to load again the variables of the file, then type <filename> to print the matrix
-        * load only one variable from a .mat file containing multiple variables: `load someFile x`
+        * load only one variable from a .mat file containing multiple variables: `load filename x`
         * use command `usage` under `load <filename.mat>` to see the matrix after loading the file
+        * use `data.VariableName` to extract a specific variable (feature / table value / column value) from the table

 * MATLAB variables are case sensitive.
 They should start with a letter and contain only letters, numbers, and underscores